RiyaGaur/Machine-Learning-Lab/README.md

 ## Assignments

 1. Estimate parameters of a model based on Linear Regression method using a given set of training data set.
+2. Write a program to implement k-Nearest Neighbour method to classify the iris data set.
+Print both correct and wrong predictions.
+Use JavaPython ML library classes.